josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/👾_working_diagnosis_hunger_strikes_sock_puppet_campaign.md

 ---

 ## 🏮 Footer
-*Working Diagnosis: Hunger Strikers Sock-Puppet Campaign* is a living node of the Polaris Protocol.
+*👾 Working Diagnosis: Hunger Strikers Sock-Puppet Campaign* is a living node of the Polaris Protocol.
 It holds provisional analysis in one place so that claims remain bounded, revisable, and ethically constrained.

 *Survivor authorship is sovereign.
 Containment is never neutral.*